microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-SDK/Features/Input/Prefabs/README.md

-# Mixed Reality Toolkit - SDK - Elements - Prefabs
+# Mixed Reality Toolkit - SDK - Input - Prefabs

 This folder contains all the individual prefab assets used to build MRTK solutions